mliszcz/msc-thesis/papers/case-study/tangojs-case-study-sections.md

 brings many benefits, wide choice of tools and libraries, simplified deployment process or portability thanks to the projects like Electron [@www-electron] or Apache Cordova [@www-cordova].

-Whereas it is easy to create a desktop client application, the _web-based approach to TANGO GUI development is still an unexplored area_.
-This is mainly because TANGO, as a CORBA-based technology, requires access to the TCP/IP stack, which is not the case for the web browsers.

-The paper is aimed to demonstrate how various web technologies can be tied together to create a generic, graphical application capable of controling TANGO device servers.
-The presented approach is build on the TangoJS project [@liszcz-msc-thesis-tangojs] and uses modern architectural patterns to reliably manage the data flow between a set of loosely connected UI components that are isolated and independent of each other.

-# Related work

-Over the years there were a few attempts to create a framework for development of web-based Tango applications.

 The first project using a web browser as a runtime for Tango applications was Canone (2005) [@pelkocanone07; @www-canone].